Your mind is powerful. It can work to your advantage.

 It’s certainly not enjoyable, but it’s not all that bad.
 We usually worry until we no longer have to.
 For most people, it’s easy to find solutions for their worries.

-However, if you worry too much that it becomes pathological, that’s where the problem arises.
+However, if you worry too much that it becomes pathological, you’ll want to learn how to stop overthinking.

 It becomes problematic when you have “a kind of perfectionist approach.”
 You’re overthinking to the point that it compels you to “work through every eventuality and solving every problem,” especially when those problems aren’t real to begin with.